devfelipemonteiro/tegcommerce-code-of-conduct/README.md

 ## enforcement

-instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [insert email address]. all complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances. the project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at devfelipemonteiro@gmail.com. all complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances. the project team is obligated to maintain confidentiality with regard to the reporter of an incident.